open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/getting-started.md

 This page will show you how to get started with OpenTelemetry in PHP.

-You will learn how you can instrument a simple java application automatically, in such a way that [traces][], [metrics][] and [logs][] are emitted to the console.
+You will learn how you can instrument a simple PHP application automatically, in such a way that [traces][], [metrics][] and [logs][] are emitted to the console.